-More Things To Do Near West Palm Beach with Kids
+More Things To Do Near West Palm Beach, Florida with Kids

 Get some family competition going at one of Palm Beach’s local bowling alleys.
 Sleekly designed Bowlero in Jupiter is home to 60 lanes, as well as a significant arcade and billiards area.
 For more of a classic vibe, head to Greenacres Bowl, which also has 60 bowling lanes and an in-house restaurant.

-West Palm Beach Hotels and Resorts for Families
+West Palm Beach, Florida Hotels and Resorts for Families

-This oceanfront hotel with gorgeous views of the coast has a family-friendly pool with a waterslide, a kids club with daily activities, and an on-site spa.
-Mommy Poppins recently crowned it one of the 9 best Florida vacation destinations for families.
+This oceanfront hotel with gorgeous views of the coast has a family-friendly pool with a waterslide, a kids' club with daily activities, and an on-site spa.
+Mommy Poppins recently crowned it one of the 10 best Florida beach vacation destinations for families.